Skip to main content

 Example Cases About Compensatory Damages

-It's worth noting that the amount of compensatory damages a plaintiff can seek depends on the kind of case the plaintiff brings.
-To show the difference, look at two famous textbook cases about damages, one in personal injury and one in contracts.
+It’s worth noting that the amount of compensatory damages a plaintiff can seek depends on the kind of case the plaintiff brings.
+The following cases about damages show the difference.

 Case 1: The McDonald’s Coffee Spill Incident